Animated Bicycle Banner

 Donate

-On average, we spend right around $5 in parts to get a donated bicycle repaired and back out on the road.
-If possible, please consider a $5 donation to give the gift of transportation to a member of your community in need.
+On average, we spend ~$5 in parts to get a donated bicycle repaired and back out on the road.
+If possible, please consider contributing $5 to allow a member of your community access to self-sufficient transportation.

 Many of the riders we support work along busy road ways.
 We like to provide lights when possible to keep them safe and in compliance with local bike light laws.
-If possible, please consider making a $15 donation to ensure the safety of cyclists in our community.
+If possible, please consider contributing $20 to ensure the safety of cyclists in our community.

 Many of our riders stay in homeless shelters or camp in wooded areas around town.
 Without a safe storage place, bike theft is unfortunately a common occurrence.
-If possible, please consider making a $20 donation to provide a lock to our riders to ensure they are able to secure their mode of transportation.
+If possible, please consider contributing $25 to provide a lock to our riders to ensure they are able to secure their mode of transportation.

 Donate your bikes